 Recommendation: Differentiating roles is critical in preparing students and their relationship with them for college and life beyond.
 As high school graduation nears, providing students space to think for themselves, handle responsibilities, and build confidence in their decisions is essential.

 After years of arranging activities, preparing meals, and washing countless loads of laundry, this is not going to be easy, and it may not feel natural either, but letting go of the small things is critical.
 Taking stock of what tasks the parents are and which are the students will help release control in the heat of the moment.

 Here are some efficient ways to help move towards becoming a partner and prepare students for a smooth college transition:

 - Teach them to do their laundry every week.

-- Set up a bank account and make sure they know how to save and spend their money.
+- Set up a bank account and ensure they can save and spend money.

 - Have them plan, shop, and prepare a healthy meal.

 - Ensure they are arranging all carpools, schedules, and plans.

 Do not expect immediate success with all of these tasks.
 The point is to allow them to face small challenges and learn from their mistakes while still in high school.
 However, improving gradually will build their confidence, independence, and invaluable critical thinking, all of which they will need to succeed in college both in and outside the classroom.